 Regulations adopted towards achieving a banking and/or fiscal union in the EU and decisions adopted by the ECB in its capacity as the Issuer's main supervisory authority may have a material impact on the Issuer's business, financial condition and results of operations.
-In particular, the RRD and Directive 2014/49/EU on deposit guarantee schemes (implemented into Spanish law through Law 11/2015, of 18 June, on the Recovery and Resolution of Credit Institutions and Investment Firms (Law 11/2015) and Royal Decree 1012/2015, of 6 November, implementing Law 11/2015 (RD 1012/2015)).
-A minimum 8 per cent. bail-in of a bank's total liabilities and own funds (or, where applicable, 20 per cent. of risk-weighted assets) will be required as a precondition for access to any direct recapitalisation by the European Stability Mechanism (ESM), as agreed by the Eurozone members in December 2014.
-Additionally, on 24 November 2015, the European Commission has proposed a draft regulation to amend Regulation (EU) 806/2014, in order to establish a European deposit insurance scheme for bank deposits.
+In particular, the BRRD and Directive 2014/49/EU on deposit guarantee schemes (implemented into Spanish law through Law 11/2015 and RD 1012/2015).
+A minimum 8% bail-in of a bank's total liabilities and own funds (or, where applicable, 20% of RWA) will be required as a precondition for access to any direct recapitalisation by the European Stability Mechanism (ESM), as agreed by the European embers in December 2014.
+Additionally, on 24 November 2015, the European Commission has proposed a draft regulation to amend Regulation the SRM Regulation, in order to establish a European deposit insurance scheme for bank deposits.